awbored/SecretTV-Playlist/README.md

 During Christmas weekend (Saturday-Monday) the following will be playing ON LOOP so we don't know the exact time for each special, but use this guide to find out where we are on the playlist.

-Use !santa to get a gift.
+Use "!santa" to get a gift.
 You can also "!santa @username" to give something to someone else.

 1. [under construction]